Introducing react.dev

 What’s next?

 That’s a wrap for our little tour!
-Have a look around the new website, see what you like or don’t like, and keep the feedback coming in the anonymous survey or in our issue tracker.
+Have a look around the new website, see what you like or don’t like, and keep the feedback coming in our issue tracker.

 We acknowledge this project has taken a long time to ship.
 We wanted to maintain a high quality bar that the React community deserves.
 While writing these docs and creating all of the examples, we found mistakes in some of our own explanations, bugs in React, and even gaps in the React design that we are now working to address.
 We hope that the new documentation will help us hold React itself to a higher bar in the future.